lawrenceforyou/nginx-config/README.md

 http://[server-ip]/transcoding/

-(replace the IP address shown above with the actual IP address of your server)
+(substitute the actual IP address of your server in the string above)